 We used to call our dog "Baywatch Bodey."
 Whenever I would go swimming in the ocean, Bodey would pace the beach, whining and yelping until he could break free from his leash.
 Nothing would stop him until he reached me in the water and I grabbed onto his collar so he could tow me back to safety.
 Once back on the shore he would strut around so proud that he saved me.

 Steven Budiansky, author of The Truth About Dogs takes it one step further.
-He suggests that dogs, by virtue of their intensely hierarchical social system, are instinctive brown-nosers who know just what it takes to get ahead.
+He suggests that dogs, by virtue of their intensely hierarchical social system, are instinctive brown-nosers that know just what it takes to get ahead.
 Thus, according to Budiansky, dogs have unleashed their uncanny abilities on humans in a survival-of-the-fittest sort of way, thereby winning our hearts, our homes, and a life of luxury that is unheard of in the rest of the animal kingdom.3

 But what of the dog who sits loyally by the sickbed?
 Or the dog that repeatedly performs an altruistic rescue-at-sea?
 Must there always something in it for them?
 All cynicism aside, it’s tempting to believe that a dog’s affection is real, at least on some level.